Last updated: 18 July 2022

 We share data on a need-to-know basis with other organisations involved in the organisation of tournaments, including national badminton associations or tournament organisers.
 We also have a number of service providers with whom it shares relevant data.

 If you are a player, we may process sensitive personal data about you, in particular data related to your health, for the purpose of our anti-doping programme.
-If you are an elite player who is on one of our Testing Pools, this includes whereabouts information about you.
+Such use is described in the Privacy Notice for Anti-Doping.

 This notice describes how we, the Badminton World Federation (also referred to as “BWF”, “we” or “us”), will make use of your data when you interact with us, either as a member of the badminton community (players, their entourage, officials, participants in BWF activities, etc.), or as a member of the general public.